Below is a complete list of the cake pans currently in our collection. Pictures and availability can be found on our catalog.

 Deadline to apply: August 22, 2016 at 5:00 pm.

-Way Public Library provides access to many exclusive online resources for research.
+Way Public Library provides access to many exclusive online resources for entertainment and research.
 If you have questions about any of the databases listed below, please contact the Information Desk at 419-874-3135 extension 119.

 Ohio Web Library